Crazyokd/pt.csust_crawler/bulk-email-sender/README.md

   *You can Export CSV file from Microsoft Office Excel, Libre Office, Google Sheets, SQL Database, or NoSQL Database*

-- You you want to put any attachments , put them in the `ATTACH` directory.
+- You want to put any attachments , put them in the `ATTACH` directory.
 - Create a file `.env` and put the following into it:

   ```text